 You must take legal action in a rear-end collision in Walterboro.
 Your vehicle was in the lead, and you were struck from behind.
 In most rear-end crashes, the trailing driver is the one at fault.

 This rule has a few exceptions, and the insurance company will use every excuse possible to deny your claim.
-You need the personal injury lawyer from Shelly Leeke Law Firm to determine liability and seek compensation.
+You need the Walterboro car accident lawyer from Shelly Leeke Law Firm to determine liability and seek compensation.
+Our Walterboro personal injury lawyers are ready to help you get back on your feet and get the compensation you deserve.

 Causes of Rear-End Collisions